-I joined the work force upon graduating from high school, worked my way through college and kept going.
+I joined the workforce upon graduating from high school, worked my way through college, and kept going.
 There are many reasons why I love to work.
-Not only am I able to support myself – which is extremely important for my self-respect – but I’m also able to channel much of my creativity, knowledge and passion into a specific direction.
+Not only am I able to support myself – which is extremely important for my self-respect – but I’m also able to channel much of my creativity, knowledge, and passion into a specific direction.

 Time went on and life gave me plenty of opportunities to adjust my perspective.
-I found out that, loving work, can also lead to identifying with it so much that it’s easy to loose sight of what really matters in life.
+I found out that, loving work, can also lead to identifying with it so much that it’s easy to lose sight of what really matters in life.

 Work can become an excuse for not being fully engaged with life.
 Being a workaholic may earn us a gold star as a “team player” at the office, but it won’t give us a rain check for all we miss out on.

 Because of our unhealthy working habits, relationships and family life will suffer.
-Our health, creativity and ability to enjoy will be undermined.
+Our health, creativity, and ability to enjoy will be undermined.
 As a result, our effectiveness and productivity will be affected, too!